-SIM card trays are located either on the side of the iPhone opposite the volume control (for generations 4-current) or on the top of the iPhone (for models original-3G.)
-To pop open the tray, insert a paperclip or a SIM-eject tool into the hole beside the tray.
+SIM card trays are located either on the side of the iPhone opposite the volume control (for generations 4-current) or the top of the iPhone (for models original-3G.)
+To pop open the tray, insert a paperclip or an SIM-eject tool into the hole beside the tray.

 Insert SIM card into old iPhone